El Badi Palace was built in 1578 by Sultan Ahmad al-Mansoor of the Saadian dynasty.

 Fresh fruit is for sale everywhere around the medina and incorporated into tantalising sweet dishes that make your mouth water.

-NB: I have a separate post about smoothies and juices in Marrakesh.
+NB: I have written a separate article about smoothies and juices in Marrakesh.

 Marrakech is a dream come true for people who love their food.